What’s wrong with asking for a memorable website?

 So how do we accomplish this mission?

-Even more, being sticky means you create the glue that binds visitors to your website.
+Being sticky means you create the glue that binds visitors to your website.
 You offer a lead magnet.
 You keep updating your blog with good information.
 You reinforce your brand with every message.

 If you’d like additional support, my video tutorial program – the “tweak and critique” – will show you exactly what to do to make your website sticky in a totally professional way.
 Click here for more.